Jack Vaughn Jr.

 Jack Vaughn Jr. (born January 27, 1974) is an American multi-Grammy winning record and television producer and label head.
 He created and ran Comedy Central Records, Slimstyle Records, and Third World Underground, and ran Comedy Dynamics producing television specials and albums.

-In 2016, he joined Sirius XM as the SVP in charge of their comedy channels.
+In 2016, he joined SiriusXM as the SVP in charge of their comedy channels.
 He also co-owns the Vaughn Land And Cattle production company with his wife, Hanne Vaughn, and produces the television series Gary Busey: Pet Judge and other projects.